Colorado potato beetle: Potato crop pest

 Around 1840, L. decemlineata adopted the cultivated potato into its host range and it rapidly became a most destructive pest of potato crops.
 It is today considered to be the most important insect defoliator of potatoes.
-It may also cause considerable damage to tomato and eggplant crops with both adults and larvae feeding on the plant's foliage.
+It may also cause considerable damage to tomato and aubergine crops with both adults and larvae feeding on the plant's foliage.
 Larvae may defoliate potato plants resulting in yield losses up to 100% if the damage occurs prior to tuber formation.
 Larvae may consume 40 cm2 of potato leaves during the entire larval stage, but adults are capable of consuming 10 cm2 of foliage per day.

 The economic cost of insecticide resistance is significant, but published data on the subject are minimal.
 In 1994, total costs of the insecticide and crop losses in the US state of Michigan were $13.3 million, representing 13.7% of the total value of the crop.
 The estimate of the cost implication of insecticides and crop losses per hectare is $138–368.
 Long-term increased cost to the Michigan potato industry caused by insecticide resistance in Colorado potato beetle was estimated at $0.9 to $1.4 million each year.